 The very act of answering the Canon Question inherently involves an extra-Biblical fallible human judgment, unless one is preserved from error by the Holy Spirit.
 This fallible human judgment, by defining the criterion of canon, exercises power over the canon itself . . . .
 Therefore, absent the Holy Spirit’s preserving one from error, to answer the Canon Question is to exercise power over Scripture, and to place one’s judgment over Scripture.
 So to answer the Canon Question is to violate the doctrine of sola scriptura by placing something over the Christian’s sole infallible authority.

-Circularity problems can only be broken by going outside the circle.
-When it comes to the biblical canon, that is a move Sola Scriptura adherents cannot make if they (1) consider authority to define the canon as being in authority over the canon, and (2) are consistent.
-Michael Kruger has attempted to sidestep this problem by locating canonical criteria in the Bible alone.
-It is ironic, then, that Kruger’s “self-attesting” method actually parallels the actual Catholic “model” (i.e., the actual process by which the canon was defined).
-As noted by Jonathan Prejean, Kruger’s “internal testimony” refers to Scripture, “apostolic association” is known by Tradition, and “corporate reception” is really the Magisterium (none of the canonical lists were made by laymen, after all).
-In the end, even these “biblically self-attesting” criteria end up including the Church.
+Michael Kruger has attempted to sidestep the above problems by locating canonical criteria in the Bible alone.
+Ironically, Kruger’s “self-attesting” method ends up paralleling the Catholic view which recognizes the actual process by which the canon was defined, and sees it as infallible.
+As noted by Jonathan Prejean, Kruger’s “internal testimony” refers to Scripture, “apostolic association” is known by Tradition, and “corporate reception” is really the Magisterium.
+In the end, even these “biblically self-attesting” criteria end up relying on the Church.

 “I would not believe in the Gospel myself if the authority of the Catholic Church did not influence me to do so.”